 Mr Matthew Ellis

 Matthew is a founding member of Robey Warshaw, a leading financial advisory firm.
 In recent years, Matthew has worked on some of the most high profile merger and acquisitions in the UK, including AstraZeneca / Pfizer and BG / Shell, and was listed by Financial News in their “40 under 40 rising stars” list in 2014.
 Before that, Matthew spent a number of years at Goldman Sachs and Merrill Lynch.
-Matthew joined the Board of Trustees in March 2016.
-Matthew has also fundraised for the Prostate Cancer Research Centre recently, including a sponsored climb of Mont Blanc and the London Marathon.
+Matthew joined the Board of Trustees in July 2016.

 Mr Timothy Bruno Schroder

 Timothy Schroder is a curator and lecturer.
-He has spent most of his career in the museum sector in the States and the UK and has published extensively in the field of antique silver and goldsmiths’ work.
+He has spent most of his career in the museum sector in the US and the UK and has published extensively in the field of antique silver and goldsmiths’ work.
 He is a trustee of the Wallace Collection and was recently Prime Warden of the Goldsmiths’ Company.
-He became chairman of PCRC in 2008.

 Mr Geoffrey Bowman